femifoly/DevOps-Project/PROJECT1.md

 ![](https://github.com/femifoly/DevOps-Project/blob/main/Project%20Images/EC24.jpg)
 ---

 Next, I configured the network setting by creating a new security group that will act as firewall to control traffic in and out of our instance.
-For me to be be able to access the instance from my windows computer and from the internet, I need to enable SSHport 22 and HTTP port 80.
+For me to be be able to access the instance from my windows computer and from the internet, I need to enable SSH port 22 and HTTP port 80.
 To do this, I created inbound rules for the ports.
-Because my computer runs on Windows, I will need to download and install an ssh client to establish connectivity with the instance.
+Because my computer runs on Windows, I will need to download and install a ssh client to establish connectivity with the instance.
 For this project, I will install Mobarxterm.
 **Note** - EC2 has created a default Virtual Private Cloud (VPC) where the instance server is situated which means both public and private IPs have been authomatically generated for the instance.
 I will leave the root storage setting as default for the purpose of this project.
 We can go ahead and launch the new instance!

 ![](https://github.com/femifoly/DevOps-Project/blob/main/Project%20Images/sg.jpg)